 3. Environmental cleaning

-In multi-animal facilities such as animal shelters or kennels, treatment of ringworm can be extremely challenging and costly and environmental contamination can be difficult to contain.
+In multi-animal facilities such as animal shelters or kennels, treatment of ringworm can be extremely challenging and costly, and environmental contamination can be difficult to contain.

 How long will my dog be contagious?

 Infected pets remain contagious for about three weeks if aggressive treatment is used.
-The ringworm will last longer and remain contagious for an extended period of time if only minimal measures are taken or if you are not faithful with the prescribed approach.
+The ringworm infection will last longer and remain contagious for an extended period of time if only minimal measures are taken or if you are not faithful with the prescribed approach.
 Minimizing exposure to other dogs or cats and to your family members is recommended during this period.

 Will my dog recover from ringworm?

-What about the risk to humans?
+What is the risk to humans?

 Ringworm can be transmitted quite easily to humans, especially young children, and it is important to take appropriate steps to minimize exposure to the fungus while the dog is being treated (see Environmental cleaning above).
 Ringworm is more likely to be transmitted to and cause clinical signs in humans who have a depressed immune system.